-The movement is much easier to get parts for.
-You can upgrade the pendulum to a metal Lyre style if you choose.
-The movement can be replaced again in another 25 years.
-If anything were to ever happen to the dial, hands, gong, weights, pendulum, then you can get new.
-It costs less then repair especially considering a repair would have to be done every 5 to 8 years.
-New movement is cheaper than a overhaul, will last longer, and is easier.Disadvantages of replacing:
+The new movement is much easier to get parts for.
+You can upgrade the pendulum to a metal Lyre style if you choose where this is not possible for the Jauch unit.
+The movement can be replaced again in another 25 years as the conversion movements are still available.
+If anything were to ever happen to the dial, hands, gong, weights or pendulum, then you can get all this new.
+It costs less than a repair especially considering a repair would have to be done every 5 to 8 years.
+A new movement is cheaper than an overhaul, it will last longer, and is faster and easier.Disadvantages of replacing:

-Some modifications maybe required such as listed on this page.
+Some modifications may be required, such as listed on this page.
 Sometimes the pendulum will have to be shortened 1 1/2 inches off the wood stick.
-Dial would be have to attached to the wood case if its not already.
+The dial would have to be attached to the wood case if it isn't already.